AnyChart/docs.anychart.com/Stock_Charts/Crosshair.md

 See the full list of the available settings: {api:anychart.core.ui.CrosshairLabel}anychart.core.ui.CrosshairLabel{api}

-You can disable or enable crosshair labels by using the `false` or `true` parameter:
+You can disable or enable a label or both labels by using the `false` or `true` parameter:

 ```
-/* enable the crosshair label
-on the x-axis of the first plot */
+// enable the x-label on the first plot
 plot_1.crosshair().xLabel(true);
 ```

-**Note:** By default, if a chart has multiple plots, only the last plot has an X-label.
+**Note:** By default, if a chart has multiple plots, only the last plot has the X-label.

-The text of labels can be changed with the help of the {api:anychart.core.ui.CrosshairLabel#format}format(){api} method and [formatting functions](../Common_Settings/Text_Formatters#formatting_functions):
+The text of the labels can be changed with the help of the {api:anychart.core.ui.CrosshairLabel#format}format(){api} method and [formatting functions](../Common_Settings/Text_Formatters#formatting_functions):

 ```
-/* configure the text of crosshair labels
+// set the text of the y-label
-on the y-axis */
 chart.crosshair().yLabel().format(function(){
   return this.value + " $";
 });
 ```

-It is also possible to configure the appearance of labels.
+It is also possible to configure the appearance of the labels.
 For example, you can use {api:anychart.core.ui.CrosshairLabel#fontColor}fontColor(){api} and {api:anychart.core.ui.CrosshairLabel#background}background(){api} to adjust the font color and background:

 ```
-/* configure the appearance of crosshair labels
+/* configure the appearance of the labels
 on the first plot */
 var crosshair_1 = plot_1.crosshair();
 crosshair_1.xLabel().fontColor("#64b5f6");